How to Cook Pinto Beans (Stovetop, Oven, Slow Cooker, Instant Pot,)

 • Reserve the cooking liquid and use it to cook a divine tasting treat.

-Oh, and you can easily cook more beans than you need and store them in the fridge.
+Oh, and like learning how to cook black beans, you can easily cook more beans than you need and store them in the fridge.
 They keep this way for about 5 days without any problems.

 close up of pinto bean stew in a bowl